ibm-cloud-docs/account/usage-report.md

 | Parent Resource Instance ID | `resources.parent_resource_instance_id` | Resource instance ID of the parent resource associated with this instance |
 | Other Tags          | `resources.tags`                   | Tags that are not of `key:value` format |
 {: class="simple-tab-table"}
-{: caption="Account instance CSV header titles and JSON report fields for account instance usage" caption-side="bottom"}
+{: caption="Table 8.
+Account instance CSV header titles and JSON report fields for account instance usage" caption-side="bottom"}
 {: tab-group="account-instance-1-0"}
 {: #service-name-instance-1-0}
 {: tab-title="Account Instance Usage"}

-#### Instances CSV version 0.2
+### Instances CSV version 0.2
 {: #instances-csv-version-0-2}

 You will get CSV version 0.2 if the data that you're viewing is from February 2023 to October 2023.